 Although heat is in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it also is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just look at these two luxury level cooling systems from Lennox.
+It works by moving heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
+Just look at these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner

 up to 23.5 SEER

 What is SEER and HSPF?